 Another reason for these symptoms can be emotional distress.
 Stress and anxiety are primary reasons for hyperventilating and heavy breathing.
 Any type of heavy or repetitive short breathing can cause hands and feet to become numb or tingle.
 It can also lead to fainting.
 Rare causes of tingling or numbness are associated with Guillain-Barres syndrome, Sjogren’s syndrome and other autoimmune diseases.

 Doctor’s are known to prescribe anti-inflammatory or pain relief medication for symptoms such as these.
 However, a proper evaluation should conducted prior to prescribing medication to find out if there are underlying medical concerns.
 The best way to treat these conditions is to find out the cause and fix the issue.
 Common strategies for treating neuropathy include:

 - Muscle, bone or spinal correction

 - Handling autoimmune diseases

 Chiropractic treatments provide beneficial strategies that can help each case of neuropathy in a personalized way.
-Call Pinnacle Chiropractic and Spinal Rehab Center today at (303) 683-5060 for more information or to book an appointment.
+Contact Pinnacle Chiropractic and Spinal Rehab Center in Highlands Ranch, CO today for more information or to book an appointment.